Santosh0811/Password-Manager---Project-for-Teaching/README.md

-📘 Password Manager – Full Stack Project
+📘 Password Manager – Full MERN Stack Project

 A simple and secure password manager built using React (Frontend) and Node.js + Express (Backend) with MongoDB for storing encrypted passwords.